Zaria (wrestler): WWE (2024–present)

+Debut and ZaRuca (2024–2026)

 In February 2024, Hodder took part in the WWE tryouts held in Perth, Western Australia before Elimination Chamber: Perth.
 On 1 October episode of NXT, a vignette aired showing Hodder walking down a road, looking at road signs for Exit 10 and Route 27, implying her debut on 27 October at NXT Halloween Havoc.
 Over the weeks, more vignettes were aired.
 On 22 October episode of NXT, a vignette aired revealing her new ring name as Zaria.
 She made her debut later that same night following the main event.
 At NXT Halloween Havoc, she first appeared after Giulia and Stephanie Vaquer defeated NXT Women's Champion Roxanne Perez and Cora Jade, looking over the ring from the crowd.
 Later that night, Zaria interrupted and attacked the new NXT Women's North American Champion Fallon Henley and her Fatal Influence stablemates Jacy Jayne and Jazmyn Nyx.
 Zaria made her NXT in-ring debut on 29 October episode of NXT, quickly defeating Brinley Reece.
 Following the match, Fatal Influence, Jade and Perez surrounded the ring.
 Before they could attack, Zaria was joined by Giulia, Vaquer, Kelani Jordan and Jordynne Grace.
 A brawl quickly ensued, setting up a ten-woman tag team match for NXT 2300 on 6 November, where Zaria won the match for her team after pinning Perez.
 At NXT Deadline on 7 December, Zaria competed in the Iron Survivor Challenge to determine the number one contender for the NXT Women's Championship, which was won by Giulia.